jhaverineil/demo/README.md

 # Demo Project README

-This is a simple readme file.Read it.
+This is a simple readme file.
+This is used to Read.